mmwatt/EasyPageFix/README.md

 4. You can use one of the built-in run configurations to 'fix' problems with the sample page and specification.
 Please note, **these may not work fully, and exist to illustrate the tool's limitations**.

-   Ensure your ChromeDriver is in the following pathpath:
+   Ensure your ChromeDriver is in the following path:

    ```
-   EasyPageFix/Drivers/Chrome/chromedriver.exe
+   EasyPageFix/drivers/chromedriver.exe
    ```

    It can be located elsewhere if you are running the tool yourself.